MuhammadMustafa23/MediTrack/README.md

 # MediTrack

-A hospital management system for **The Ivor Paine Memorial Hospital**, built as a Database Lab project (Milestone 3).
+A hospital management system for **The Ivor Paine Memorial Hospital**, built as a Database project.
 It provides a PHP web front end connected to a Microsoft SQL Server database, covering patient records, ward management, consultant teams, and 12 required analytical queries.

 ---